I have seen a theme across clients and potential clients with whom I speak.

 Enterprise leaders know who they can get help from and who they can help.

-Unfortunately, most leaders don’t have all the information they need to understand when to take or give to help the organization because gathering this information takes time.
+Unfortunately, most leaders don’t have all the information they need to understand when to take or help the organization because gathering this information takes time.

 Organizations must increase the transparency into leaders’ relative strengths and needs to explain better how those capabilities align with the organization’s strategic objectives.